thephiltacular/voice-ai-pipeline/README.md

 ## Overview

 The TTS AI Pipeline enables real-time voice-to-speech conversion through a web interface.
 Users can speak into their microphone, have their speech transcribed via ASR, and receive synthesized speech output.
-The system uses local AI models (Whisper for ASR, Coqui TTS for synthesis) running in containers, ensuring data privacy and leveraging GPU acceleration for performance.
+The system uses local AI models (Whisper for ASR, Coqui TTS for synthesis) running in a single optimized container, ensuring data privacy and leveraging GPU acceleration for performance.

+**Key Optimization**: All services (ASR, TTS, Interface) run in parallel within a single container, dramatically simplifying deployment while maintaining full functionality and optimal resource utilization.

 Ideal for applications requiring offline speech processing, such as voice assistants, accessibility tools, or content creation workflows.